vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 Goodwill to donate some old clothes.
 I then went to Citibank for some stuff, finishing at 2:20 PM.
 I then did some food purchases recordd at [food_purchases.sql](../sql/food_purchases.sql).

+## Saturday April 16 and Sunday April 17

+I made several trips (using BART between North Berkeley and Ashby) to move stuff to my new place and set things up there.
+I also made a trip to the Walgreens at Adeline Street on the afternoon of Saturday April 16.

+## Monday April 18

+In the evening, I made a trip to the Citibank ATM.